speeder658/CTSinator/README.md

 # CTSinator
+# only tested in chrome so far, leave at least one tab of service-now in chrome open and use hotkeys on chrome windows.
+Edge support might be coming.
 AHK automated helping tool for CTS team for best results use chrome or change all instances of chrome.exe in code to your browser of choice

 # EXE version available, no install required